 provide this Career page as an affordable service to the planned giving

 community.
 Members and non-members are welcome to participate.
 Chesapeake Planned Giving members can post a career notice free of charge.
-The fee to nonmembers is $99 per notice.
-Send

 Payment needs to be received in full before the career posting is uploaded to the website.

 The Community Foundation of Frederick County is seeking a dynamic fundraising and development leader to join their team of philanthropic professionals.
 This position is critical for sustaining and acquiring resources in support of more than 700 programs and scholarships that serve the Frederick County community.
 As the new Director of Philanthropic Services you will build on past successes and work collaboratively with the Board of Trustees and the President/CEO.
 You will provide leadership and direction for the effective operation of all development and fundraising activities.
 You will maintain resources for standard operations and pursue additional funding opportunities to advance Frederick County families and individuals.
 As the organizational envoy, you will illustrate the mission and cultivate community relationships to secure individual, community, and business contributions.

 The ideal candidate will have 5+ years of nonprofit fundraising and major gifts experience, experience with planned giving, legacy gifts, and donor advised funds, experience with charitable trusts, endowments and bequests, and excellent community networking skills.
 They will also have dynamic sales ability tempered with compassion and empathy, experience with a donor database or CRM platform, ability to collaborate with and motivate Board members, volunteers, and peers, and Bachelor’s degree or equivalent experience (CFRE is a plus).

 Interested applicants, please send résumé and cover letter to firstname.lastname@example.org.

 Posted February 20, 2024

 Baltimore Community Foundation